 Chinatown Vote

-AAU’s Chinatown Vote project, begun in 2014, trains youth and adult volunteers to register new voters from our Asian communities, conduct door knocking and phone banking, and assist non-English proficient voters at polls.
+AAU’s Chinatown Vote project, founded in 2014, trains youth and adult volunteers to register new voters from our Asian communities, conduct door knocking and phone banking, and assist non-English proficient voters at polls.
 Since it began, Chinatown Vote volunteers have supported thousands of new and non-English proficient citizens to get-out-the-vote.

 In 2016, Chinatown Vote began conducting citizenship screenings and legal clinics with legal service provider-partners to support non-English proficient Chinese-speaking community members to attain financial support (fee waivers available for low-income applicants) and complete all the documents and processes to apply for citizenship.
 Chinatown Vote sees a growing need for this in-language support for community members to take this needed first step towards greater civic engagement.